VitorGoatman/geomancer/README.md

 +-------------------------------+
 ```

-You can combine any two figures together with the `sum`
+You can combine any two figures together with the `-s/--sum`
 command.

 ```
-$ geomancer sum ::.: ..:.
+$ geomancer --sum ::.: ..:.
 Combination of 1: Albus and 2: Puer

  1     2